XuJiandong/ckb-core-io/README.md

 ### How to adopt official `core::io` if it is implemented?
 When an official `core::io` implementation becomes available, migration should be straightforward:

-1. Due to identical behavior and semantics, you can simply replace imports from `ckb-core-io` with `core::io`
+1. Due to identical behavior and semantics, you can simply replace imports from `ckb-rust-std::io` with `core::io`
 2. Update your `Cargo.toml` dependencies to remove this crate
 3. No behavioral changes will be required in your code